 Corey Grant is the 14th head coach in the history of the Ravens varsity football program.

-Grant joins the Ravens from the McMaster Marauders where he has served as the assistant coach and offensive coordinator from 2019 to 2022.
+Grant joined the Ravens from the McMaster Marauders where he has served as the assistant coach and offensive coordinator from 2019 to 2022.
 In addition to his role with the football team, Grant was also an Equity, Inclusion and Anti-Racism Lead within McMaster’s Department of Athletics and Recreation.
 Prior to joining the Marauders, Grant spent six years coaching with the CFL’s Hamilton Tiger-Cats where he served in various roles including assistant offensive coordinator.

 Over two seasons with the Marauders, Grant’s offences were consistently ranked at the top of the OUA in total offence, passing yards and first downs.
 In 2019 Grant and the Marauders won the Yates Cup as OUA champions.